ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 To use GitHub, start by creating an account for the platform.
 Follow the `GitHub Join Process <https://github.com/join>`_.
-If you require access to the `PyAnsys Organization <https://github.com/pyansys>`_, email your request to `Alexander Kaszinsky <mailto:alexander.kaszinsky@ansys.com>`_.
+If you require access to the `PyAnsys Organization <https://github.com/pyansys>`_, email your request to `Alexander Kaszynski <mailto:alexander.kaszynski@ansys.com>`_.

-GitHub Repository Sections
+GitHub repository sections
 --------------------------

-Once you have a GitHub account and access to the `PyAnsys` organization, you will be able to interact with the different repositories.
+Once you have a GitHub account and access to the `PyAnsys` organization, you are able to interact with the different repositories.
 While each repository contains all tabbed sections that are shown and described below, your access level determines tabbed sections you can see.